OutSystems/cloud-connector/README.md

 In this example, you create a tunnel to the endpoint `192.168.0.3:8393`, a REST API service running on IP address `192.168.0.3`.
 The endpoint is available to consume by apps running in the connected stage at `secure-gateway:8081`.

+> :bulb: If you want to run `outsystemscc` on Azure Container Instances, [see the FAQs](FAQ.md#how-do-i-run-outsystemscc-on-azure-container-instances) for specific guidance.

 You can create a tunnel to connect multiple endpoints to the same Private Gateway.
 To do this, run multiple instances of `outsystemscc` or pass in multiple remotes (`R:<local-port>:<remote-host>:<remote-port>`) to the same instance.
 In the latter case, for example:

     outsystemscc \